realgabriele/dali-2022/README.md

 After a mutual interest is shown between a Worker and a Business, the Broker will notify both ends for the new contract.

+# Code
+Following there are reported some snippets of the code, analyzing the most interesting parts.

 # Installation